godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/attempt-completion.md

 ## When is it used?

-- When Roo believes the user's task has been completed
+- When Saarthi believes the user's task has been completed
 - When summarizing what changes or improvements were made
 - When demonstrating the current result with a command execution
 - When providing a checkpoint for user feedback on the solution